A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 - Distance: 22 miles (36 km) southeast, 1 hr 15m driving (directions)

-Have you ever wanted to hike on an active volcano and roast marshmallows over hot rock and lava?
+Have you ever wanted to hike on an active volcano and roast marshmallows over lava?
 Well, now’s your chance!
 Without a doubt, Pacaya Volcano is one of the best places to visit on a day trip from Antigua.

-I think if you only have one opportunity to do a day trip while visiting Antigua, it should be to Pacaya.
+If you only have one opportunity to take a day trip while visiting Antigua, it should be to Pacaya.

-Located over by the town of San Vicente Pacaya inside the Pacaya Volcano National Park, the Volcán Pacaya is one of Central America’s most stunning and active volcanoes.
+Located near the town of San Vicente Pacaya, inside the Pacaya Volcano National Park, the Volcán Pacaya is one of Central America’s most stunning and active volcanoes.
 Day trips typically last around six hours, including the hiking time required to go up and down (about 45m one way).

 Note that you can only hike Pacaya with a guide.
 Most tours from Antigua will start at 6 am or 2 pm, but you can also go on one at 2 am (yes, you read that right!) to hike Pacaya at sunrise.

-If you have time to do an overnight volcano hike, then I recommend trekking Acatenango for an epic experience and view of the Fuego volcano erupting.
+If you have time for an overnight volcano hike, I recommend trekking Acatenango for an epic experience and a view of the Fuego volcano erupting.

 2. El Hato & Hobbitenango